 There was a desire to share previously unheard voices and celebrate the achievements of community elders.
 During the course of the project, the Windrush scandal became headline news.
 The unmasking of the government’s harmful and unjust treatment of people belonging to Windrush generations highlighted the importance and urgency of amplifying voices of this community.

-The Windrush Years – Next Generations exhibition project began in January 2018 and the exhibition opened on Saturday 6th October 2018.
-The exhibition remained open until March 2019, and the exhibition project legacy continued via the iCreative project, supported by Fusion Arts.
+The Windrush Years – Next Generations exhibition project began in January 2018, in partnership with the Afrikan and Caribbean Kultural Heritage Initiative (ACKHI) and Ber-Bedo Kelo Lonyo United Women’s Organisation.
+The exhibition opened on Saturday 6th October 2018.
+It remained open until March 2019, and the exhibition project legacy continued via the iCreative project, supported by Fusion Arts.
 This project saw a group of young people creating artworks inspired by objects and oral histories in the exhibition.

 The Windrush Anniversary programme planning group continues to meet regularly and have since organised other events to commemorate and celebrate the legacies of our Windrush Generations.

 Created in partnership with the Oxfordshire Hospital School, Oxfordshire Health Archives, and Oxford Hospitals Charity, the ‘Healing Spaces – Child Health in Oxford’ exhibition told the history of children and young people’s health in Oxford, focusing on their personal experiences.

 A recreation of an early 20th century hospital bed alongside children’s artworks on the theme of ‘healing spaces’

 The free exhibition ran from May to August 2019.
 It included objects and information on the history of child health in Oxford, most of them sourced from the Oxfordshire Health Archives and the Oxfordshire Hospital School.